 How are these activities funded?

 Juvenile Civil Citation and Diversion Programs.
 The 2018 Legislature enacted Ch.
-2018-127, Laws of Florida, which requires that a civil citation or similar prearrest diversion program for misdemeanor offenses be established in each judicial circuit by the state attorney, public defender, clerk of the court, and law enforcement.
+2018-127, Laws of Florida, which requires that a civil citation or similar prearrest diversion program for misdemeanor offenses be established in each judicial circuit.
 The state attorney of each circuit must operate the program.
 If a juvenile does not successfully complete the program, the arresting law enforcement office must determine if good cause exists to arrest the juvenile for the original misdemeanor offense and refer the case to the state attorney.
 The state attorney determines if the juvenile should be prosecuted for the original misdemeanor or continue in the program.
 Once a juvenile completes the civil citation program or similar prearrest diversion program, the state attorney or operator of another program must report the outcome to the Department of Juvenile Justice.

 The 2019 Legislature enacted Ch.
 2019-167, Laws of Florida, which made further changes to civil citation.
 It added a locally authorized entity to the list of entities that can operate a civil citation program as long as the program was already operating as of October 1, 2018, and approved by the state attorney.
 Additionally, the law transfers data entry responsibility from DJJ to the civil citation program.
 It requires the program to enter data into DJJ's data system within seven days of the youth's admission.

-The Department of Juvenile Justice reportedthat in Fiscal Year 2018-19 counties issued civil citations or another arrest alternative to 10,162 youth, which was 62% of youth who were eligible to receive a civil citation.
+The Department of Juvenile Justice reported that in Fiscal Year 2019-20 counties issued civil citations or another arrest alternative to 7,170 youth, which was 60% of youth who were eligible to receive a civil citation.

 Where can I find related OPPAGA reports?